 More depth on classification

 Plant classifications started by defining groups on the grounds of possession of shared highly visible morphological characteristics, such as number of stamens.
 Ever since it became suspected that plants may have evolved similar characteristics independently at different times, there has been an ambition to make classification systems more natural, reflecting real relationships between plants.
 Sometimes, however, this has become such a holy grail that the original intention of classifying plants in order that they can be named and recognized has been rather forgotten.
 The relative importance of phenetics: plant characteristics such as morphology, as opposed to phylogenetics: plant relationships as expressed in genes, is still hotly disputed.
-Nevertheless, analysis of similarities in molecules such as DNA has helped enormously in interpreting the relationships and evolution of most plants, including bamboos, and trees that summarise the early results of bamboo DNA analysis in Europe and DNA analysis in China are presented.
-Other trees have been produced since elsewhere, but have not revealed substantially greater overall structure.
+Nevertheless, analysis of similarities in molecules such as DNA has helped enormously in interpreting the relationships and evolution of most plants, including bamboos, and trees that summarised the early results of temperate bamboo DNA analysis in Europe and DNA analysis in China are presented here.
+Since then other analyses have produced phylogenies, and a small forest of trees that portray them, slowly obtaining better statistical support for groupings that make sense from a morphological perspective.

 Natural classifications aim to group plants on characteristics that have been